Get

 Personality / Character

 The applehead Siamese has all the personality traits commonly associated with the breed.
-They are affectionate, intelligent, playful, gentle, and vocal, although they are known as the quieter Siamese variety and are not as vocal as the wedgehead variety.
-They are attention seekers by nature and love to be close to their human caregivers, so much so that they are known to become depressed when left alone for long periods.
+They are affectionate, intelligent, playful, gentle, and vocal, although they are often perceived as the quieter Siamese conformation type and are generally less intensely vocal than the wedgehead type.
+They are attention seekers by nature and love to be close to their human caregivers, so much so that they are prone to developing separation-related stress when left alone for long periods.
 This is why many Siamese owners and breeders recommend getting a pair of Siamese cats rather than a single cat.

 While applehead Siamese cats are an active and playful breed, they are not as playful as their wedgehead counterparts and prefer to laze on their owner’s laps or the sofa for most of the day.